 A few decades ago, the idea of cryptocurrencies may have seemed laughable.
 At the very least, the simple idea of a computer-generated currency may have left the average American with more questions than answers.
 In contrast, by 2021, crypto seems to be everywhere, with Bitcoin (arguably the most well-known of the cryptocurrencies) reaching an all-time high in February of over $50,000.
 With celebrity endorsements and social media hype, it’s safe to say that crypto-mania has reached a fever pitch.
 Even with student loans lingering over their heads, college students have not shied away from cryptocurrency as an investment.

-Conventional investors aren’t the only ones getting into the cryptocurrency action, either.
 Younger generations (including millennials) are typically more likely to invest in cryptocurrency, and as many as 1 in 5 college students have used their student loans to buy into crypto investments.

 So just how invested are young people in the cryptocurrency craze?
 To find out, we surveyed over 560 people, including current college students and recent college graduates, to find out how and why they were investing in cryptocurrencies.
 Read on as we explore when students started investing in general; what they’re buying into; how many are invested in cryptocurrencies; and how they feel about the long-term growth opportunities of their purchases.

 Expert advice suggests young people should start investing in their 20s, even as little as $100 a month.
 According to Suze Orman, the amount of money young people put away is actually less important than the age that they begin investing to help secure their future.